rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

         npx hardhat collector:deploy --network mainnet
         ```
 ### Allow Tokens
-RIF Relay only accepts whitelisted tokens, primarily to ensure only tokens of value to the sponsor are accepted.
+RIF Relay only accepts whitelisted tokens, primarily to ensure only tokens of value to the operator are accepted.
 To whitelist a token:
 Execute the `acceptToken(address token)` function on the Relay Verifiers contracts, which include:
 - `SmartWalletDeployVerifier`
 - `SmartWalletRelayVerifier`